 58. Singh, V. and Leifer, Z. (2018).
 G-Quadruplex Structures in Microbial DNA - A Role in Basic Biology and a Possible Antimicrobial Target: A Review of Recent Literature and a Proposal.
 Presented in e-poster format at the Labroots Online Conference on Microbiology and Immunology

 Small Molecules and DNA Structure 📷

 This site provides an organized and annotated compilation ("a dictionary") of the effect of various small molecule ligands on DNA structure at multiple levels.
 Where known, the effect on structure as it relates to protein binding is indicated.
-This site is owned, edited and curated by: Zev Leifer, Ph.D.
-Professor of Microbiology and Pathology New York College of Podiatric Medicine New York, NY All colleagues interested in participating in this project, contact Dr. Leifer at email@example.com
+This site is owned, edited and curated by: Zev Leifer, Ph.D., President and Chief Research Officer of The Leifer Institute for Molecular and Digital Pathology and Professor of Microbiology and Pathology Emeritus, New York College of Podiatric Medicine New York, NY All colleagues interested in participating in this project, contact Dr. Leifer at firstname.lastname@example.org

 Ligands that affect structure

 Ligands that increase DNA curvature